flutter/plugins/packages/cloud_firestore/README.md

 *Note*: This plugin is still under development, and some APIs might not be available yet.
 [Feedback](https://github.com/flutter/flutter/issues) and [Pull Requests](https://github.com/flutter/plugins/pulls) are most welcome!

-Recent versions (0.3.x and 0.4.x) of this plugin require [extensible codec functionality](https://github.com/flutter/flutter/pull/15414) that is not yet released to the [beta channel](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels) of Flutter.
-If you're encountering issues using those versions, consider switching to the dev channel.

 ## Setup

 To use this plugin: